 The phrase (diligently seek) in the above verse means to require as a necessity and to demand.
 It implies a powerful intentional search.
 It is a faith like Jacob's who wrestled all night with the angel of the Lord and declared

 “I will not let You go unless You bless me!”

-When we are in that place of need and desperation do our thoughts turn to desperately pressing in and determining to find and believe in the righteousness, authority and power of Jesus and touching the covenant promises He secured for us, as our one and only focus.
-What is it that we think and say to ourselves and who is it that we listen too?
+When we are in that place of need and desperation, are we determined to find and believe in the righteousness, authority, and power of Jesus Christ and touch the covenant promises He has secured for us?
+What is it that we think and say to ourselves, and who is it that we listen to?
 The encouragement is to press through the thoughts that "crowd" out and distract our faith.

-"Don't be afraid, only believe"
+"Don't be afraid, only believe."

-Both the woman and the girl are unnamed possibly letting us know that ...
+Both the woman and the girl are unnamed, possibly letting us know that.

-It has been suggested by some that the little girl is Israel, and the gentile woman is the church.
-As God saves the whosever's (gentiles) who will come, Israel dies (diaspora) but when the issue of blood is dealt with on behalf of all mankind who would receive she is raised to life once again.
-This has already occurred in the natural as the nation was raised from the dead in 1948.
+It has been suggested that the little girl depicts Israel, and the Gentile woman portrays the church.
+As God saves the "whosever's" (Gentiles) who will come to Him by faith, Israel dies (the diaspora), but when the issue of blood is dealt with on behalf of all humankind, both Jew and Gentile.
+She (the Jewish nation) is raised to life once again.
+This event has already occurred in the natural as the nation was raised from the dead in 1948.

 © 2015 Tamarajo